Athabasca Basin, Saskatchewan, Canada

 - This graphic shows multiple long linear conductors with flexural changes in orientation and offset breaks in the vicinity of interpreted fault lineaments – classic targets for basement-hosted unconformity uranium deposits

 - These are not just simple basement conductors but clearly upgraded/enhanced prospective targets due to the structural complexity

 - Abundant drill targets have been identified for continued drill testing

-- To date 4,178 meters in 17 holes have been drilled at East Preston.
-Limited drilling has confirmed basement lithologies and graphitic structures intersected at East Preston are very similar and appear to be analogous to the Patterson Lake South-Arrow-Hook Lake/Spitfire uranium deposit host rocks and setting.
+- Prior to the recent drill program, 24 holes had been drilled at East Preston.
+This limited drilling confirmed basement lithologies and graphitic structures intersected at East Preston are very similar and appear to be analogous to the Patterson Lake South-Arrow-Hook Lake/Spitfire uranium deposit host rocks and setting.